 When her latest book, Dare to Lead came out, I was quick to grab it.
 Her tips around vulnerability in the workplace, ‘Paint Done’ and giving and receiving feedback are so practical and useful.
 We are now implementing them as common practise at TDi.

-Erin, Consultant – with a natural inclination to understand ‘why’ and connect with people, Erin is good at getting to the root cause of problem or finding lateral opportunities.
+Erin, Senior Consultant – with a natural inclination to understand ‘why’ and connect with people, Erin is good at getting to the root cause of problem or finding lateral opportunities.

 I’ve had to narrow it down to a top two.
 Thinking Fast and Slow by Daniel Kahnerman and Deep Work by Cal Newport.